Elbridge Thomas Gerry: Society for the Prevention of Cruelty to Children

 In 1875, as a result of Mary Ellen McCormack's case, he co-founded the New York Society for the Prevention of Cruelty to Children "SPCC", sometimes called the Gerry Society, together with Quaker philanthropist John D. Wright and Henry Bergh, who he had previously helped found the American Society for the Prevention of Cruelty to Animals.
 SPCC was known as one of the first child protection societies in the country and he helped pass numerous laws to protect children.

 Gerry served as vice-president of SPCC, then as Wright's successor from 1879 to 1901, and finally as legal advisor until his death.
 The Society's deputies, nicknamed "Gerry men" or "the cruelty," aroused controversy by enforcing various laws, including child labor laws concerning public performances and were allowed to remove children from homes.
 Some criticized their activities as interfering with family life, or for imposing aristocratic white Protestant values upon immigrants, many of whom were Catholic or black.

 After 1903, many such child protection societies changed their focus from police to welfare work, following a Massachusetts model.
 The U.S. Supreme Court, in the widely reviled 1918 case Hammer v.
-Dagenhart, found the new federal child protection law, the Keating-Owen Act of 1916, violated the Commerce Clause of the United States Constitution, in a case now known for its dissent by Justice Oliver Wendell Holmes, Jr. Two years later, with Gerry as the organization's legal advisor, SPCCC bought the former House of Mercy for use as a temporary facility to house juveniles awaiting judicial action, since they had previously either been held at stationhouses or jailed with adult prisoners, where they were often victimized.
+Dagenhart, found the new federal child protection law, the Keating-Owen Act of 1916, violated the Commerce Clause of the United States Constitution, in a case now known for its dissent by Justice Oliver Wendell Holmes Jr. Two years later, with Gerry as the organization's legal advisor, SPCCC bought the former House of Mercy for use as a temporary facility to house juveniles awaiting judicial action, since they had previously either been held at stationhouses or jailed with adult prisoners, where they were often victimized.
 House of Mercy had been organized in 1863 by Harriet Starr Cannon to assist abandoned and delinquent women and girls.

 New York Yacht Club

+In 1884 Gerry commissioned Harlan & Hollingsworth of Wilmington to build a 173 foot steam yacht named SY Electra.
+This was perhaps the first such yacht to have electric lighting comprising 58 individual lights plus a strong searchlight.
+She was also the first yacht to have an icemaker on board, capable off creating 56 pounds of ice per day, to chill Gerry's champagne.
+The ship was broken in 1912.

 Gerry was Commodore of the New York Yacht Club.
 He held office from 1886 to 1892.
 The pilot boat Elbridge T. Gerry was named in honor of him.